AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 ## Work Experience

 I work as a front-end developer and enjoy creating responsive and accessible user experiences on the web.
 While I've done a bit of back-end work on past projects, I thrive in roles that play to my creative strengths and attention to detail.
-At work, you'll find me creating user-facing features, squashing bugs, tackling tech debt, [cleaning up spaghetti](https://www.youtube.com/watch?v=uyh3C1xDT3Y), learning new things, and getting to know my co-workers.
+At work, you'll find me creating new user-facing features, improving core parts of our app, squashing bugs, tackling tech debt, learning new things, and getting to know my co-workers.

 On the side, I've also worked as a [freelance copy editor](https://www.upwork.com/freelancers/~014eb3a95d4d1fd855?s=1110580753635725312) for over four years now, with my clients ranging from digital marketing agencies to small business owners and companies.
 I've found freelancing to be a great way to market myself and grow my network, all while supplementing my income and honing my communication and SEO skills.